-The first time the crawler runs, it must fetch Web pages, table rows, files, and so on based on the data source.
-It then adds the document to the Ultra Search index.
+When the crawler runs for the first time, it must fetch Web pages, table rows, files, and so on based on the data source.
+It then adds the document to the Oracle Ultra Search index.
 The crawling process for the schedule is broken into two phases:

-- Queuing and Caching Documents - Indexing Documents
+- 1. Queuing and Caching Documents - 2.
+Indexing Documents